While there are patents that cover OCB, I have decided to freely license

 be a significant burden.

-To inquire about a license other than one of the two above, just
+To inquire about a license other than those above, just

 send an email to